 Expect to be in clinic from 8am - 4pm each day.
-The three attendings that you will work with are Dr. Rankin, Dr. Melchert, and Dr. Alsharabati.
+The four attendings that you will work with are Dr. Rankin, Dr. Melchert, Dr. Kohli, and Dr. Alsharabati.
 You likely will not spend more than two days with the same attending.
-When working with Dr. Rankin you will get to see at least a few patients independently each day and will likely perform Botox injections on her migraine patients.
+When working with Dr. Rankin you will get to see at least a few patients independently (new consults) each day and will likely have the opportunity to perform Botox injections on her migraine patients.
 With Dr. Melchert you will sit on each patient visit and he will ask you to do the neurologic exam on each patient that he sees.
-When working with Dr. Alsharabati expect to primarily be shadowing however you may get to see a couple patients on your own as well as watch him conduct an EMG.
+Dr. Kohli uses a hybrid style and has you take a history when you are in the room with her while she fills in the gaps.
+When working with Dr. Alsharabati expect to primarily be shadowing however you may get to see a couple patients on your own as well as have the opportunity to watch him conduct EMGs.